Citi Credit Card Complimentary International Travel Insurance

 Extended warranty insurance

 Extended warranty insurance covers you for the cost of repairing or replacing covered products that have been purchased on an eligible card, in the event that the product fails or breaks down.
-Citi Prestige, Premier, Clear, Simplicity, World Mastercard and Platinum credit cards offer this insurance.
+Citi Prestige, Clear, Simplicity, World Mastercard and Platinum credit cards offer this insurance.

 The extended warranty period starts from the date the manufacturer's warranty expires and applies for the same period as the manufacturer's warranty, up to a maximum of 12 months.
 Citi will pay a maximum of $20,000 per year for items covered by this extended warranty.